moonbit-community/moonbit-scheme-r6rs/refactoring-skills.md

 ## Match simplification
 - Group enum variants with `|` patterns when they map to the same output to reduce duplication.
+- For tuple matches, only group variants when the bound variables share the same type.

 ## Indexing helpers
 - Extract tiny helpers (like "last frame") to avoid repeated index math and keep mutations localized.